 Anchorage Finish Line Festival, Presented by Hilcorp Alaska, LLC

-Join us to help celebrate the completion of the 2019’s 70 day journey in Alaska.
+Join us to help celebrate the completion of the 2023 team’s 70 day journey in Alaska.
 We have a weekend of festivities planned, all kicking off with our Anchorage Finish Line Festival, Presented by Hilcorp Alaska, LLC.
-Join us to cheer the 2019 team across the finish line on August 9th, enjoy a Mexican food buffet, and help celebrate these student riders and their incredible accomplishments.
+Join us to cheer the 2023 team across the finish line on Friday, July 28th, enjoy a Mexican food buffet dinner with the team, and help celebrate these student riders and their incredible accomplishments.

 Finish Line and Celebration Dinner, Friday, July 28th, 5pm at ChangePoint Church, 6689 Changepoint Dr. Riders roll across the finish line at 5pm with celebration dinner to start at 6pm.
 Online ticket purchases have closed.
 There will be a limited number of tickets available at the event for $25/person.

-Saturday, August 10th, 10:30am at Moose’s Tooth Pub & Pizzeria, 3300 Old Seward Hwy – One last opportunity for riders, family, and friends to gather for lunch and celebrate together.
+Riders, Family, & Friends Lunch, Saturday, July 29th, 10:30am at Moose’s Tooth Pub & Pizzeria, 3300 Old Seward Hwy – One last opportunity for riders, family, and friends to gather for lunch and celebrate together.
 You’ll not want to miss this fun time.
 It’s hard to describe but loud laughter, delicious food, priceless camaraderie, and raucous celebration are a few of the thoughts that come to mind.Hotels

 ALASKA FUN – Things to do during your visit!